Shortages of tocilizumab (Actemra) medicines

 We are aware that tocilizumab has been recommended for treatment of certain critically ill COVID-19 patients by the World Health Organisation.
 Treatment of COVID-19 is not a registered indication in Australia.

-The Medicine Availability Working Group, consisting of the TGA and state and territory representatives, is working with Roche to assess stock levels and model availability and distribution of tocilizumab for use in the treatment of hospitalised COVID-19 patients.
-The Medicine Availability Working Group is continuing to assess and monitor availability to ensure distribution is prioritised to those hospitals with COVID-19 patients.
+The Medicine Availability Working Group (MAWG), consisting of the TGA and state and territory representatives, is working with Roche to assess stock levels and model availability and distribution of tocilizumab for use in the treatment of hospitalised COVID-19 patients.
+The MAWG is continuing to assess and monitor availability to ensure distribution is prioritised to those hospitals with COVID-19 patients.

 Information for consumers

-Patients should contact their prescriber for further guidance on managing treatment during the shortage.
+If you (or someone you provide care for) uses tocilizumab (Actemra) IV for infusion, you should contact your prescriber for further guidance on managing treatment during the shortage.

 Information for prescribers